Young Black female student wearing yellow headphones, smiling at laptop

 Related: How to Take Charge of Your Education in Online Classes

-There are a lot of simple and effective tips you can utilize to help you focus in online classes—but at the same time, we understand it’s been a tough year.
-While you should try your best, also recognize when you need to take a step back and take a breather.
-However you’re conducting your online education, be sure to keep in touch with your teachers, counselors, and advisors because they’re the people who can help you finish this year strong.
+There are a lot of simple and effective tips you can utilize to help you focus in online classes—and after the major shift that the pandemic caused in online education, effective online learning is more accessible than ever.
+However you’re conducting your online education, be sure to keep in touch with your teachers, counselors, and advisors because they’re the people who can help you finish the year strong.

 Like what you’re reading?